-Post Brexit, the UK Government has introduced a raft of immigration changes, these include a new points-based system and a single global immigration system.
-Companies and individuals looking to set up or expand a business in the UK should consider immigration options early, to avoid any surprises or delays.
+The UK has a points-based immigration system which can be complex to navigate.
+Often, immigration advice is required in conjunction with other legal advice, e.g. company set up, tax and employment advice.
+Therefore, those looking to set-up or expand a business to the UK should consider immigration options early, to avoid any surprises or delays.

 The category of visa(s) that a company will need to acquire for its individuals will depend upon the type of business and what the company wants to achieve.
-One of the first considerations should be whether the individual relocating to the UK already has the right to work, through for example a British passport or a visa through a family member, as this could save time and costs.
+One of the first considerations should be whether the individual relocating to the UK already has the right to work, through a British passport for example, UK Ancestry, EU settlement scheme or a visa through a family member, as this could save time and costs.

-Outlined below are the new immigration categories as well as the most commonly used immigration routes for those intending to do business in the UK.
+Outlined below are the most commonly used immigration routes for those intending to do business in the UK.